Samurra Air Battle

 Operation Samurra was an operation by the Iraqi Air Force (IQAF) during the Gulf War to decisively engage McDonnell Douglas F-15C Eagle fighters from the United States Air Force (USAF) using Mikoyan-Gurevich MiG-25 interceptors, and break the "wall" of F-15s that the Coalition had established along Iraq's border with Iran.
 It demonstrated the last true offensive operation of the IQAF before grounding their air assets in an attempt to preserve them for future use.
-Through careful planning and coordination, two MiG-25 jets successfully caught two USAF F-15 fighters off guard and engaged them in a dogfight.
-After several minutes of aerial maneuvering and several fired missiles, the Iraqi jets returned to Tammuz Air Base undamaged, and the F-15s returned to Saudi Arabia, albeit with one damaged.
+Through careful planning and coordination, two MiG-25 jets successfully caught two USAF F-15 fighters, of the 53rd Tactical Fighter Squadron out of Al Kharj Air Base, off guard and engaged them in a beyond-visual range air-to-air engagement.

 Prelude

 By January 19, 1991 it had become apparent to Iraqi leadership that they could not engage Coalition air forces openly.
-Iraqi president Saddam Hussein had ordered most of his air assets to be conserved inside of bunkers in an attempt to save them for future use against the Coalition.
+President of Iraq Saddam Hussein had ordered most of his air assets to be conserved inside of bunkers in an attempt to save them for future use against the Coalition.
 Consequently, Coalition sorties began targeting aircraft hangars and shelters to destroy the Iraqi Air Force on the ground.
 Between 17 and 27 January, 117 Iraqi aircraft were destroyed on the ground.
 Saddam ordered his air force to evacuate their aircraft to neighbouring Iran temporarily, to be used in future sorties (Iran instead interned the aircraft).

 Flying in flights of four, Iraqi military aircraft retreated east across the country, routed through Baghdad airspace due to its heavy air defenses.
 To counter this, the USAF established a "wall" of F-15s along the Iranian border to shoot down any aircraft attempting to flee.
 In order to facilitate the retreat of its air force, Iraq sought to shoot down these patrolling F-15s.